remblock/REMChain-BP-Monitor/README.md

 # REMChain-BP-Monitor

-#### This script will monitor to see if the block producer is producing blocks within the specified timeframe, if the block producer fails to producer a block a telegram notifcation will be sent.
-The timeframe can be adjusted according to the block producers tolerance/preference.
+#### This script monitors to see whether the producer is producing blocks within a specified period, while ensuing any missed swap or oracle actions get notified through telegram.

 ***

 ### Setup BP-Monitor: